vEnhance/web.evanchen.cc/input/faq-school.md

 In short, it depends on what you're hoping to get out of your time.
 The example scenarios above are totally black-and-white, but your situation is likely to be more complicated, say, a mix between these.

+[^proof]:
+    Sidenote: most colleges have some introductory proof classes.
+    I have fairly dim views of most that I have seen, but I don't have a better suggestion.

 ### {{ faq("S-9", "What's the difference between high school contest math and undergraduate math?") }}